c4dm/qm-vamp-plugins/README.txt

 About This Release
 ==================

-This is a bugfix release only.
-The plugins provided are unchanged from 1.4.
+This is a major feature release, adding four new plugins (adaptive spectrogram, polyphonic transcription, wavelet scalogram, and bar-and-beat tracker) as well as a new method for the beat tracker.

 Plugins Included